Facebook Pixel Code

 Routines must be performed during the set in which they are scheduled (when routines in their age group and dance category perform) and before the award session at the end of that performance set.
 If the routine cannot perform during the time in which they are scheduled for any reason, it can be performed for Adjudication.

-The routine will be announced on stage at the end of the awards as an Adjudication, the appropriate medal or trophy given, and the routine will be qualified for National Finals.
+The routine will be announced on stage at the end of the awards as an Adjudication and the appropriate medal or trophy given.

-This routine will still receive a trophy based on how they score within our award scale (double platinum, platinum, gold, silver) and receive judges comments.
+The routine will still receive a trophy based on how they score within our award scale (Crystal, Double Platinum, Platinum, Gold, Silver) and receive judges comments.
 However, the routine will not be eligible for overall awards.

 REGIONAL CASH AWARDS (Competitive-Level Only)